Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 The combination of shared professional services, coordinated administrative systems, and identical operational procedures across legally separate entities creates patterns that raise questions about:

-- Whether administrative coordination contradicts the independence required for separate tax-exempt status
+- Whether administrative coordination raises questions about the independence required for separate tax-exempt status

 - How shared professional infrastructure affects the evaluation of organizational independence